AKSHITHA-CHILUKA/AKSHITHA-CHILUKA/README.md

 ## About Me

 I am Chiluka Akshitha, a passionate software developer with an interest in developing innovative programs.
 My aim is to use my skills to solve real-world problems and make a positive impact.
-I am currently affiliated with IIT Madras and Bvrit Hyderabad, and I am a GSSOC'24 Contributor.Infosys Springboard AI intern
+I am currently affiliated with IIT Madras and Bvrit Hyderabad, and I am a GSSOC'24 Contributor and GSSOC-ExT'24 Community Manager .Infosys Springboard AI intern

 🌱 I’m currently learning more about Genrative AI